Low Emission Vehicle Information

 Emission-free vehicles will play a critical role in meeting Oregon’s greenhouse gas reduction targets.
 To support the widespread adoption of zero emission vehicles, Oregon joined other states with zero emission vehicle rules to develop the Multi-State ZEV Action Plan.
 Other states participating in the plan are California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, Rhode Island and Vermont.

 The plan provides a coordinated approach to the increased use of ZEVs by specifying actions needed to remove barriers and facilitate the use of electric vehicles, plug-in hybrids and even fuel-cell vehicles.
 It also includes actions such as increasing ZEVs in public fleets, promoting ZEV charging/refueling infrastructure and developing clear, consistent signage for ZEV support facilities.

 Under the federal Clean Air Act, California is the only state allowed to adopt rules affecting emissions from new vehicles.
 But once California adopts such rules, other states may adopt the same requirements.Periodic Program Evaluation

 The Zero Emission Vehicle program establishes technology requirements to stimulate development of emission-free vehicles and bring them to commercial-scale production.
 The program sets ambitious goals, so California will conduct a full review of its Zero Emission Vehicle program in 2017.
-The purpose of the review is to assess the progress of the program and to recommend any necessary adjustments.
-Oregon DEQ will actively participate in this process.
+The purpose of the review is to assess the program's progress and recommend any necessary adjustments.
+Oregon DEQ will participate in this process.

 Zero Emission Vehicle Rule Background